Shagshag/prestashop-documentation/QuickAccessCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\QuickAccess.php line 59
+* This method is defined in [classes/QuickAccess.php line 59](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/QuickAccess.php#59)

 #### Arguments